resbaz/spartan-hpc-docs/docs/software.md

 ## R

-R version 3.2.1 and 3.4.0 are installed on Spartan, along with some common packages.
+R versions from the 2.x and 3x series are installed on Spartan, along with some common packages.
 If a package you need is missing, you can either install it locally, or contact us to install it system-wide.

 ## MATLAB